polybase/polybase-db-docs/docs/write-data.md

 ```

-### 2/ Create your own wallet
+### Option 2: Create your own wallet

-You can create your own wallet (public/private key), allowing you to encrypt/decrypt values without having to ask the user for explicit permission each time.
+You can create your own app-owned wallet (public/private key) allowing you to encrypt/decrypt values without having to ask the user for explicit permission each time.
 The private key should still be encrypted using a users existing wallet or a password, but rather than encrypting a specific value, you encrypt the private key.

 That means you only need to ask the user a single time for permission to decrypt their private key, and then use that private key to decrypt all other received values.
 It is then your responsibility to ensure that the encrypted private key is kept safe.

 Here is an example: